benchristel/taste/README.md

   feedback whenever you change a JavaScript file.
 - To run tests in CI or as a pre-push hook, you can set up [Puppeteer](https://developers.google.com/web/tools/puppeteer/), which runs the tests in a headless Chrome browser.
-That might sound complicated, but it's _still slightly faster than using Jest_ (1.2s vs. 1.3s startup overhead on my machine).
+That might sound like a lot of overhead, but it's _still slightly faster than using Jest_ (1.2s vs. 1.3s startup time on my machine).
 - Adding your own matchers is simple as can be: any function that returns a boolean can be used as a matcher.
 Test failures still get pretty-formatted as you'd expect.
-- You can easily loosen specific pieces of deep-equality assertions, making Taste a good choice for property-based testing, runtime typechecking, or testing non-deterministic code.
-For example:
 - Taste's minimalistic syntax supports both BDD-style and xUnit test naming conventions.
 You can name your tests after behaviors, scenarios, or test subjects, as you prefer.
 The outline of your tests will be readable no matter what convention you choose.
+- You can easily insert custom matchers into deep-equality assertions, to compare subtrees however you choose.
+  This makes Taste a good choice for property-based testing, runtime typechecking, or testing non-deterministic code.
+  For example:

   ```js
   import {test, expect, equals, curry, which} from "taste"